LucDachary/akeneo-secret-santa/README.md

 * Manage user authentication.
 * Write a blackbox automated test scenario using Selenium.
 * Store the raw inputs alongside the draws (for replay, debugging, statistics, etc.).
+* Improve `/api/draw` and `/api/draw/X` REST serializers so they include the participants pairs.